Note: Original post, published June 2018, has been updated with e-commerce stats from 2018.

 All of these valuable actions allow us to calculate the return on advertising spend (ROAS).
 This rate of return is crucial for companies to allocate budgets and make decisions about where to invest their advertising dollars.

-In 2017, retail e-commerce sales worldwide reached $2.304 trillion, a 24.8% increase over the previous year, but around 90% of transactions still happen in the brick and mortar space.
+It’s estimated that in 2018, global e-commerce sales reached $2.86 trillion, an 18% increase over the previous year, but around 85% of transactions still happen in the brick and mortar space.
 That means unless you are tracking the impact of online marketing efforts on offline activities, your marketing ROAS calculations will fail to capture the full picture.

 The Challenge For Brick And Mortar Stores